erichVK5/erichVK5-air-quality-monitor/README.md

 The shield and accompanying software allow the CCS811 sensor to be used to monitor CO2 and total volatile organic compounds, and the AM2320 sensor allow humidity and temperature to be recorded as well.

+It is expected that a low cost data logging air quality monitor will be of use in educational and community settings to provide a qualitative indication of air quality over time.
+In particular, CO2 levels can be a useful proxy for air turnover in built environments, and by extension, inform measures that seek to reduce the risk of persisting airborne pathogens.

 The shield also has provision for a TM1367 based four digit LED display to allow the display of readings.

 The PCB was designed in pcb-rnd and simplifies the connections for the TM1367 display, CCS811 sensor and AM2320 sensor to an underlying Arduino Uno R3.